T-K-O-H/AIE6/01_Prompt Engineering and Prototyping Best Practices/README.md

 Please make adjustments to your application that you believe will improve the vibe check done above, push the changes to your HF Space and redo the above vibe check.

 > NOTE: You may reach for improving the model, changing the prompt, or any other method.
+- Added API key to work correctly with huggingface secrets
+- Remembering responses
+- Debugging by showing tokens retrieved in console

 ### A Note on Vibe Checking